SAP-samples/btp-data-to-value-workshop/README.md

 - Add a story page for Sales Insight by publisher with Search to Insight and Smart insight
 - Create a planning model by uploading a CSV file
 - Create a book sales forecast with predictive planning.

 ## How to obtain support
+For the bootcamp participants, please use the dedicated MicroSoft Teams Channel for Q&A.<br/>

-[Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.
+For the self-pace learning without attending the bootcamp, please [Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).